-Justice Through Code is a free coding intensive that provides opportunities for formerly incarcerated individuals to begin to grow and develop into the technology leaders of tomorrow.
+Justice Through Code is a free full stack web development intensive that provides opportunities for formerly incarcerated individuals to begin to grow and develop into the technology leaders of tomorrow.
 It is jointly offered by Columbia University’s Center for Justice, and the Tamer Center for Social Enterprise at Columbia Business School.

 Justice Through Code (JTC) works to solve the crisis of mass incarceration by offering life-changing access to career-track opportunities in the technology industry to people impacted by the mass incarceration crisis.
 JTC seeks to tackle mass incarceration by addressing two of the most significant contributors to recidivism: a lack of job training and the subsequently high rates of unemployment for the formerly incarcerated.
 In response to these challenges, JTC aims to equip participants with the requisite skills to embark on a sustainable career in the tech industry through a semester-long coding intensive that includes interpersonal skills training and networking opportunities.
 The goal is for JTC students to emerge as competitive applicants for jobs, internships, or future job/tech training.

-We work with several partner organizations to identify students, provide resources, offer post-program educational opportunities, and job placement.
+We work with local and national partner organizations to identify students, provide resources, offer post-program educational opportunities, and job placement.

-To learn more about funding and how you can support the program, email program manager Aedan Macdonald, email@example.com.
+To learn more about funding and how you can support the program, email [email protected].

-The curriculum was developed by the program’s Academic Advisor, Mattan Griffel, who received the Dean's Award for Teaching Excellence, and teaches a similar course at Columbia Business School.
+The technical curriculum, overseen by the program’s Academic Advisor, Mattan Griffel, who received the Dean's Award for Teaching Excellence at Columbia Business School, provides students with the knowledge and skills necessary to develop and deploy full-stack web applications.

 The JTC curriculum is composed of five elements: